 In early February 1862, Gobin and the 47th Pennsylvanians arrived at Fort Taylor in Key West.
 They made their presence known to residents early on with a parade through the city’s streets on 14 February.
 That same weekend, men from the regiment also mingled with residents as they attended local church services.

 On garrison duty, they drilled daily in military strategy, including heavy artillery tactics.
-Their time was made more difficult by the presence of yellow jack and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.
+Their time was made more difficult by the presence of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.

 Ordered to Hilton Head, South Carolina from mid-June through July, they camped near Fort Walker and then quartered in the Beaufort District, Department of the South.
 Frequently on hazardous picket detail north of camp, the men of the 47th Pennsylvania were known for their “attention to duty, discipline and soldierly bearing,” receiving “the highest commendation from Generals Hunter and Brannan,” according to historian Samuel P. Bates.